We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - National Center for PTSD

-Many of these organizations and trade unions have resources to help you identify professionals who can assist with mental health needs.
-For example, the International Association of Firefighters offers help with mental health, post-traumatic stress disorder (PTSD), and substance use.
+Additionally, many workplace organizations and trade unions have resources to help you identify professionals who can assist with mental health needs.

 Access to culture-conscious therapists is important for your well-being.
 Here are some resources to consider when looking for a therapist: